Western Illinois University: Macomb Campus

 328 Mass Media and Minorities.
 (3) (General Education/Multicultural Studies) Examination of relationships between minority groups and mass media.
 Reviews the portrayals of minorities in the electronic media and discusses effects on our society.
 BGS online writing course.

 350 Audio Production II.
 (3) Selected topics of interest in audio production such as, but not limited to, radio/talk production, music program production, internet radio, and other emerging audio technologies.
-Prerequisite: BC 141 with a grade of C or better and BC 142 with a grade of C or better.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better.

 361 Video Production II.
 (3) Selected topics of interest in video production such as, but not limited to, corporate video, animation, documentary, and interactive video production.
-Prerequisite: BC 141 with a grade of C or better and BC 142 with a grade of C or better.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better.

 385 Production Practicum I. (1) Guided practicum in audio or video production.
 Student must apply for and be accepted into a specific practicum experience related to the operation of broadcast services or production of broadcast content.
-Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better; or permission of instructor.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better, or permission of instructor.

 386 Production Practicum II.
 (1) Guided practicum in audio or video production.
 Student must apply for and be accepted into a specific practicum experience related to the operation of broadcast services or production of broadcast content.
-Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better; or permission of instructor.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better, or permission of instructor.

-394 (cross-listed with ENG 394) Documentary Film and Video.
+394 (Cross-listed with ENG 394) Documentary Film and Video.
 (3) History of documentary film and video with focus on the documentary as a medium of communication, information, and interpretation (with laboratory).
 Not open to students with credit in ENG 394.

 400 Senior Honors Thesis Research.
 (3) Bibliographic and other preliminary work in preparation for a senior honors thesis (see BC 401).
 Students will produce a final, graded project for this course.
 This course may not be taken concurrently with BC 401.
-Prerequisites: ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be second-semester juniors or first-semester seniors majoring in broadcasting.
+Prerequisites: ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be second-semester juniors or first-semester seniors major in Broadcasting.

 402 Advanced Broadcast Writing.
 (3) Students will write longer and more complex screenplays.
 Students will see projects through from idea through revisions to completed scripts.
 Regular critiques of student writing.
 Prerequisite: BC 302 with a grade of C or better.

 415 Broadcast News II.
 (3) Students produce newscasts for radio and television.
-Students will also act as assignment editors, photographers and reporters, polishing skills learned in BC 315.
+Students will also act as assignment editors, photographers, and reporters, polishing skills learned in BC 315.
 Prerequisites: Senior standing; BC 315 with a grade of C or better.

 418 Independent Research in Communication.
 (1–6, repeatable to 6) Individual reading or research under supervision of the faculty.
 Open to juniors and seniors who have demonstrated competence in broadcasting, communication, rhetoric, public address, or the speech-language-hearing sciences.
 Prerequisites: ENG 180 and 280; consent of instructor and department chairperson.

 419 Online Writing, Design and Production.
 (3) Classroom instruction and supervised individual coaching in the gathering, writing, design, and multimedia presentation of news and information.
-Students synthesize material from other broadcasting classes and generate original material.
+Students synthesize material from other Broadcasting classes and generate original material.
 Prerequisites: Senior standing; BC 415.

 425 Broadcast/Cable Law and Ethics.
 (3) Laws covering the broadcast/cable industry in America from the Communication Act of 1934 to the present.
 Ethical considerations faced by broadcasters and cablecasters.
 Writing Instruction in the Discipline (WID) course.
 Prerequisite: Senior standing or permission of instructor.

 426 Sports Production II.
 (3, repeatable to 6) Theory and practice of remote radio and television sports production for football, basketball, softball, and baseball.
 Students produce and direct coverage of sporting events.
-Prerequisites: BC 326.
+Prerequisite: BC 326.

 429 Broadcast Internship.
 (3) Senior practicum at a selected professional broadcast production center for a semester.
 In addition to a prescribed work schedule, the intern must submit regular station activity reports.
 Prerequisites: BC 315 or 350 or 326; ENG 180 and 280; permission of internship coordinator; 2.50 GPA.
 Graded S/U only.